atomone-hub/townhalls/AtomOneMeeting1.md

 * Delegation Assessment and leveling criteria:
   * Evaluation of contributions over the past month
   * Ensuring a fair and transparent allocation of delegated tokens.
+  * Categorization into four levels based on past and future commitments:
+    * **Level 1 – Highly Engaged Contributors:**
+      * Provided technical contributions, integration tools, or services.
+Actively engaged in project development from inception.
+      * Participated in **Constitution workshops, GovGen working groups, and AtomOne Townhalls**.
+    * **Level 2 – Technical Contributors**
+      * Provided valid technical contributions.
+      * Did not previously participate in AtomOne or GovGen working groups.
+    * **Level 3 – Potential Future Contributors**
+      * Limited past contributions
+      * Plans for future contributions
+      * Provided concrete plans for future engagement in network growth.
+    * **Level 4 – Minimal Contribution**
+      * The validator has recently joined the AtomOne Community.
+      * No solid evidence of past contributions.
+      * No clear roadmap for future involvement beyond node operations.
+* ATONE Delegation Program (Cycle II) \> Application opens in August 2025
+* Ongoing evaluation of contributions and adherence to commitments throughout the next six months

 ### DAO Structures and Laws